 Annual Winter Retreat (en Español)

 Sravasti Abbey spends each winter in silent retreat, and qualified guests are welcome to join us.
-Retreat dates vary, but generally extend from early December to early March.
+Retreat dates vary, but generally extend from December to March.
 A one-month option is usually available as well.

-This winter, beginning January 2014, we offer a Vajrasattva purification retreat with two options:
+Next winter, beginning January 2015, we will offer two concurrent options: